Soledad Miranda

 Pyro

 Click here for a synopsis, pictures, and video from Pyro and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD.

 Soledad fans should see it because: This film is a must for Soledad fans, especially since it is available on DVD.
 Not only does Soledad have a good-sized part, but of all her movies, this one (along with 100 Rifles) probably had the widest distribution and its two stars were big names in Hollywood.
-This is our first glimpse at her true acting talent as she holds her own with Barry Sullivan.
+Her true acting talent is apparent as she holds her own with Barry Sullivan.
 Not only that, but it's simply a very good movie.
 Fans won't be disappointed!
+Yet Soledad was, for in a 1966 interview she called her own performance "bad" and "missing a lot"!

 ...aka Four Weddings and Tip